 PB-to-PEX Transition Couplings

 For inaccessible repairs, the best option is to use a transition coupling designed specifically to transition from polybutylene to PEX pipe.
-The PB-to-PEX transition coupling is made of brass and it compensates for the difference in inside diameter of PB pipe and PEX.
-This transition coupling also has two different crimp rings, one that is specifically meant to be used to secure the transition fitting to the PB pipe, and the other to secure the transition to PEX.
+The PB-to-PEX transition coupling is made of brass, and it compensates for the difference in inside diameter of PB pipe and PEX.
+This transition coupling also has two different crimp rings, one that is specifically meant to be used to secure the transition fitting to the PB pipe and one to secure the transition to PEX.